Brian Paddick, Baron Paddick: Jean Charles de Menezes

-Liberal Democrat candidate for Mayor of London election 2008
+Liberal Democrat candidate for Mayor of London

 In August 2006, it was reported by The Observer's "Pendennis" column that Paddick was considering seeking selection as the Liberal Democrats' candidate for Mayor of London in the mayoral elections to be held in 2008.
 This was confirmed a year later by the BBC.
 He received an endorsement from Lynne Featherstone MP, a former member of the London Assembly, on her blog.